discos/doc/user/srt/source/Appendix_B.rst

 .. describe:: > winkingMark=[integer]

+   activates the winking (i.e. fast switching) calibration mark **for the TPB**.
+   The duty cycle is specified by the integer parameter, which indicates the number of off-cal samples after which an on-cal sample is acquired.
-   activates the winking (i.e. fast switching) calibration mark, whose period in milliseconds is given as an integer parameter.
-To switch the mark off, simply command a zero-ms period.
+   To switch the mark off, simply command a zero-sample period.
 This must **always** be done when the winking mark is not needed anymore.

-   Example:  ``> winkingMark=40`` activates the mark so that is alternately stays ON for 40 ms and OFF for 40 ms.
+   Example:  ``> winkingMark=3`` activates the mark so that it is ON for one sample every 3 samples OFF.

    While:  ``> winkingMark=0`` switches the mark off